 Considering the energy and effort required to coach Day 1 versus Day 2 of my week last week, who should be paying more money to train with me?
 The new clients or the veterans?

-But this isn’t the case at most gyms.
-Many gyms offer a “free trial,” or a complimentary “No Sweat Intro,” or a free week or a discounted first month.
-Some even offer two-for-one fundamentals, or 50% off the first 6-weeks.
+But this isn't the case at most gyms.
+Many gyms offer a "free trial," a complimentary "No Sweat Intro," a free week or a discounted first month.
+Some even offer two-for-one fundamentals or 50% off the first 6-weeks.
 And on and on.

 This thinking is completely flawed (borderline absurd) from my experience.

-I’ve said it before, but we’re in the service industry.
-Your time and the energy required to coach has to be factored in to the cost people pay.
+I've said it before, but we're in the service industry.
+Your time and the energy required to coach must be factored into the cost people pay.
 New athletes take the most energy and should pay the most.

-In our system, what this means is new athletes pay $87.50 for personal training—most people do 12 to 20 personal training sessions at the start, meaning they pay somewhere between $1,050 to $1,750 in their first six to eight weeks training with us.
-And then once they are more self-sufficient and become less work for the coach, they do a combination of group classes and periodic personal training and pay a more affordable $230 to $275 a month, depending on their membership.
+In our system, what this means is new athletes pay $90.00 for personal training—most people do 15 to 20 personal training sessions at the start, meaning they pay somewhere between $1,350 to $1,800 in their first six to eight weeks of training with us.
+And then, once they are more self-sufficient and become less work for the coach, they do a combination of group classes and periodic personal training and pay a more affordable $237 to $276 a month, depending on their membership.

 I truly think this is what's best for the client.
 The initial investment in their health makes them more committed to their goals than they are when they're paying next to nothing to be there.
 In other words, they value the training a whole lot more, and it shows in their accountability.
 Further, they know there's a light at the end of the tunnel: When they're ready for group classes, they'll get to start paying less money because they earned it through their hard work during personal training.

-And from the coach perspective, it certainly makes more sense to me.
-I know I’d be resentful coaching two movement-challenged human beings for $20 an hour through fundamentals, who were paying a two-for-one rate to be there.
-Or coaching a free intro session where I got paid $0 to bore myself to death for an hour.
+And from the coach's perspective, it certainly makes more sense to me.
+I know I'd be resentful coaching two movement-challenged human beings for $20 an hour through fundamentals, who were paying a two-for-one rate to be there—or coaching a free intro session where I got paid $0 to bore myself to death for an hour.